- What is the NED?

 Q: What are the NED data sources?

-A: NED source data are selected from an ever-growing inventory of standard production USGS Digital Elevation Model (DEM’s), and also from an increasing number of datasets that are project- or agency-specific.
-The first consideration is always given to quality.
-Selections are made according to the following ranking, listed in order of descending priority:
+NED source data are selected from an inventory of standard production USGS digital elevation model (DEM’s), and from an increasing number of datasets that are project- or agency-specific.
+Quality and currency are primary factors in determining if a dataset will be ingested into the NED.
+General categories of NED source data are characterized below.

-- 10-meter DEM’s derived from cartographic contours and mapped hydrography.
-Most often, such data are produced by or for the USGS as a standard elevation product, and though they are presently the predominant source in the NED, they continue to be replaced as better source data are acquired.
+- 10-meter DEM’s derived from 1:24,000-scale cartographic contours and hydrography - Such data were produced by the USGS as a standard elevation product, and though they are presently the predominant source in the NED, they continue to be replaced as better source data are acquired.

 - 30-meter DEM’s from 1:24,000-scale cartographic contours - Similar in most respects to their 10-meter counterparts, though usually of lower overall quality.
 These DEMs are only used as source for Puerto Rico and as void fill around the coterminous U.S.

 - 2-arc-second DEMs are a standard USGS product.
-They are derived from cartographic contours at a scale of 1:63,360 over the state of Alaska, and a scale of 1:100,000 elsewhere.
+They are derived from cartographic contours at a scale of 1:63,360 over the state of Alaska.

 - 1-arc-second Shuttle Radar Topography Mission (SRTM) data are the NED source over the Aleutian Islands.

 - 3-arc-second DEMs are another standard USGS product, and are generally only used within the NED as a source of fill values over large water bodies and small slivers at the borders with US and Canada/Mexico.

 Q: How often is the NED updated?